uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec02.md

 subtitle: Floating point arithmetic
 ---
 # Finite precision number systems

-- Computers store numbers with *finite precision*, i.e. using a finite set of bits (binary digits), typically 32 or 64 of them.
+- Computers store numbers with **finite precision**, i.e. using a finite set of bits (binary digits), typically 32 or 64 of them.

 - Many numbers cannot be stored exactly

-  - Some numbers cannot be represnted precisely using **any** finite set of digits: \
+  - Some numbers cannot be represented precisely using **any** finite set of digits: \
 	e.g. $\sqrt{2} = 1.141 42\ldots$, $\pi = 3.141 59\ldots$, etc.
   - Some cannot be represented precisely in a given number base: \
 	e.g. $\frac{1}{9} = 0.111\ldots$ (decimal), $\frac{1}{5} = 0.0011 0011 \ldots$ (binary).